programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 <hr>

 Once our GeoJSON data has been updated, we call the `folium.GeoJsonTooltip()` method.
-It takes a list of keys from the GeoJSON data's property dictionary: the values associated with these keys will be displayed.
+This method allows values from the property dictionary to be displayed.
 It also allows us to provide aliases, which is the text to be displayed in the tool tip box.

 Finally, we tell Folium to save this information to `cp.geojson`, which it will interpret to create the map.